MineKing9534/KORMite/README.md

     fun getAllUsers(): List<UserDao>

     @Select //You can also select a single element.
-The return type of the function will determine this behavior fun getUserByName(@KeyParameter name: String): UserDao? //All parameters with the @KeyParameter annotation will be used as a where condition when selecting (All of the parameters have to match)
+The return type of the function will determine this behavior fun getUserByName(@Condition name: String): UserDao? //All parameters with the @Condition annotation will be used as a where condition when selecting (All of the parameters have to match)

     @Insert //You can create insert statement functions with @Insert fun createUser(@Parameter name: String, @Parameter age: Int): UserDao //All method parameters annotated with @Parameter will be passed to the insert.
 All properties that are not defined here will have the value they have after the instance was created by your instance creator

-    @Delete //You can create delete statement functions with @Delete fun deleteUser(@KeyParameter id: Int): Int //As above, all parameters with @KeyParameter will be used as condition.
+    @Delete //You can create delete statement functions with @Delete fun deleteUser(@Condition id: Int): Int //As above, all parameters with @Condition will be used as condition.
 For example a delete function without any parameters will delete all rows

     //Custom function
     fun getAdults() = select(where = property(UserDao::age) isGreaterThan value(18))

     @Select
     fun getOlderThan(@Parameter(name = "age", operation = " > ") minAge: Int): List<UserDao> //Will select all users older than minAge.
-You can pass a custom comparison operation as parameter to the @KeyParameter annotation.
+You can pass a custom comparison operation as parameter to the @Condition annotation.
 The default is " = "

     @Update
-    fun updateName(@KeyParameter id: Int, @Parameter name: String): Int //You can combine @KeyParameter and @Parameter in @Update.
-As above, @KeyParameter will be used as condition while the parameters with @Parameter will update the respective columns in the rows matching the condition
+    fun updateName(@Condition id: Int, @Parameter name: String): Int //You can combine @Condition and @Parameter in @Update.
+As above, @Condition will be used as condition while the parameters with @Parameter will update the respective columns in the rows matching the condition
 }

 fun main() {